 The Code of Conduct describes standards of professional conduct that promotes adherence to the department's and NSW Public Sector's values.
 It provides a framework for employees to support day to day ethical decision making.

-Mar 2020 Change of contact details.
+2020 Mar - change of contact details.

-Removal of reference to the delegations for Reporting Suspected Wrongdoing at Section 64 of the procedures.
+Removed reference to the delegations for Reporting Suspected Wrongdoing at Section 64 of the procedures.

 - Policy statement

 - The NSW Department of Education's vision is to be Australia's best education system and one of the finest in the world.
 To achieve this vision, we need a highly professional and inclusive workforce.